-I didn’t realize how long it had been since I’d worn shoes every day.
+When I returned to an on-site job I didn’t realize how long it had been since I’d worn real shoes every day.

-Or by 7am I had styled my hair, applied make-up and donned grown-up clothes.
-As my ten-year-old began to dress herself her momma was remembering how to get through a routine of her own.
+Or by 7am I had styled my hair, applied make-up and put on office attire.
+As my child got the hang of totally dressing herself, her momma was remembering how to get through a routine of her own.

-Stay-at-home SoCal moms know we wear flip flops for months on end with maybe a few chilly weeks in Uggs.
-We don’t brush our hair unless it’s our turn to volunteer at school.
-Monday through Friday I drank coffee and ushered Junior along in the divine comfort of yoga pants and stretchy tee’s.
-I’d turn right around to do laundry, dishes and freelance graphic design work, while other cars turned onto the freeway.
+Stay-at-home moms here in SoCal know we wear flip-flops for months on end with maybe a few chilly weeks in Uggs.
+We barely even brush our hair unless it’s our turn to volunteer at school.
+Monday through Friday I had coffee and ushered Junior along in the divine comfort of yoga pants and stretchy tee’s.
+I’d turn right around after drop-off to do laundry, dishes and freelance graphic design work, while other cars were turning onto the freeway.

-After ten years I was proud Junior could get ready without me, but one of the highlights of returning to an on-site office for the first time in her life was our being side-by-side at the vanity, prepping for our days apart in the world.
+After ten years I was proud Junior didn’t need me to help her get ready for school, but one of the highlights of my returning to the office grind was our being side-by-side at the bathroom vanity, prepping for our days apart in the world.

-I had worried about her being in day care for two hours after school and all day during vacations.
+I had worried about her being in day care after school and all day during vacations.
 Truly I missed picking her up at 3pm and hearing grade school gossip over froyo, after chatting with moms in their flip-flops waiting for the bell.

 But since about 3rd grade her peers’ parents had become more and more scarce.
 At the school gate there were toddlers and preschoolers in tow (I’d watched their antics, rarely wistful).
 I spoke wisely to the remaining moms of years to come, while watching with interest as latchkey fourth-graders were walking home in self-reliant groups to wait for mom and dad to come home, maybe in time for dinner.